-The BBF lattice $H^2(M_\chi;\mathbb Z)$ in this case is isomorphic to $v_\chi^\perp\subset\tilde{H}(S;\mathbb Z)$.
-But for any $\chi,\chi'$ nonzero, there is a Hodge isometry of $\tilde{H}(S;\mathbb Q)$ with itself given by $(a,\ell,b)\mapsto (a\chi/\chi',\ell,b\chi'/\chi)$, and it takes $v_\chi$ to $v_{\chi'}$.
+and it takes $v_\chi$ to $v_{\chi'}$.
 Hence $H^2(M_\chi;\mathbb Q)$ and $H^2(M_{\chi'};\mathbb Q)$ are indeed Hodge isometric.
 To get to $\chi=0$, simply observe that $M_\chi\cong M_{\chi+H^2}$. \end{example} Generally, it can be impossible to find an isomorphism $H^2(X;\mathbb Q)\cong H^2(X^\phi;\mathbb Q)$ coming from a splitting of the perverse filtrations that preserves both a multiple of the respective BBF forms and the integral cohomology, since any such isomorphism is Hodge. \begin{example} Recall in Example \ref{ex:elliptick3} that there are non-birational K3 surfaces related by a Tate-Shafarevich twist.
 The corresponding Tate-Shafarevich class is torsion, for example by Theorem \ref{projectiveimpliestorsion}.
 So the integral BBF lattices cannot be Hodge isometric by the global Torelli theorem \cite{k3torelli}. \end{example} So the present method does not seem to reach the full extent of the integral structure.
 Let us briefly discuss the limited information that one can get.

 As before, write $\kappa\in H^2(X;\mathbb Q)$ for the pullback of an ample class on $B$. \begin{definition} The local BBF lattice for the Lagrangian fibration $\pi:X\to B$ is the sublattice $\Lambda_\pi=\kappa^\perp\cap H^2(X;\mathbb Z)$ equipped with the restriction of the BBF form.
 The reduced local BBF lattice $\Lambda_\pi'$ has the same underlying $\mathbb Z$-module as $\Lambda_\pi$, but is equipped with the form $\lambda_\pi^{-1} q_X$ with $\lambda_\pi\in\mathbb Z^+$ chosen so that $\Lambda_\pi'$ is integral and indivisible. \end{definition} \begin{lemma} We have $\mathbb Q\kappa=P_0H^2(X;\mathbb Q)$ and $\kappa^\perp=P_1H^2(X;\mathbb Q)$. \end{lemma} \begin{proof} The first statement is clear.
 As for the second statement, note first that $q_X(\kappa)=0$.
 Also, from Theorem \ref{shenyinmain} we know that the perverse filtration associated to a Lagrangian fibration is multiplicative, so for any $\alpha\in P_1H^2(X;\mathbb Q)$, we have